-Origination credit plays a crucial role in this process within a law firm's client account organization.
 Understanding the dynamics between the Originating Attorney, the Billing Attorney, and the Working Attorneys is key to navigating the complexities of determining fair credit distribution.
 This is a common challenge law firms face when deciding how much credit a Billing Attorney should receive for their involvement in a client account that they did not originate.

-How much origination credit, if any, a Billing Attorney should receive
+How much origination credit, if any, should a Billing Attorney receive

 for his or her role in a client account that he or she did not originate?